-By far most naturally beautiful place I visited in the whole of Bolivia!
-The town of Samaipata doesn’t have much more to offer than a few small streets with cafes, restaurants, hostels and tour agencies, but just outside you will discover national parks and scenery that will take your breath away!
+Samaipata was by far most naturally beautiful place I visited in the whole of Bolivia!
+The town doesn’t have much more to offer than a few small streets with cafes, restaurants, hostels and tour agencies but just outside you will discover national parks and scenery that will take your breath away!

 Spend a few days here, take a break from the hectic life of a backpacker and enjoy the tranquillity of nature in all its glory!
 Read more about backpacking Bolivia here!

 Samaipata is a traveller favourite so expect prices to be a little higher.
 However, accommodation options are generally much nicer than you can expect from your average Bolivian destination.
 Be aware that Samaipata is a popular holiday destination for Bolivians so if you are visiting during Easter, Christmas or any other holiday, make sure to book in advance!